 The stimulating urban energy, treasury of arts and culture, ethnic diversity, extensive public transit, and terrific job opportunities are just some of the reasons why living in this metropolis is exciting and fulfilling.
 But be aware that you’ll also have to deal with a high cost of living, intense traffic congestion, and expensive everything.
 Living the eclectic urban DC lifestyle is balanced by picturesque open green spaces and beautifully maintained parks adorned with monuments and sculptures.
 The unrestricted viewpoints within the city are a result of height limits established with wise foresight in the late 19th century.

 No matter your political leanings, interests, or background, if you want to live in a world-class city, Washington DC provides a rich and rewarding lifestyle in the epicenter of national and world politics.
+And moving in can still be affordable with one of the top-rated movers that serve Washington DC.

 Living in Washington DC: What to Know Before Moving to Washington DC